gsudre/lab_notes/004-running_FDT_ncr_data.md

 # 2019-03-28 10:32:15

-Because this strategy worked for the PNC data, let's see if doing the standard flip will also work for our data:
+I discovered that our data needs not only the standard flip from FSL, but also a flip_x, based on looking at the vectors.
+So, let's redo it:

 ```bash
 for s in `cat converted.txt`; do